opendatacube/datacube-ows/docs/cfg_styling.rst

 url will not be exposed directly to users, the image file will be proxied behind an internal url.

+The external image file MUST be in png format.

 A url is required if `show_legend` is True and the style type does NOT support auto-legend generation.